FroggyWoggy82/Notifs/README.md

 If you see an error message saying you need an internet connection even though you're connected to the internet, it's likely due to a database connection issue.
 Try running the server in offline mode as described above.

+### Duplicate Subtasks in Edit Modal

+If you notice duplicate subtasks appearing in the edit task modal, this is a known issue that has been fixed in version 4 of the subtasks fix script.
+The fix uses a MutationObserver to detect when subtasks are added to the DOM and removes any duplicates based on their titles.
+If you still encounter this issue, please make sure you're using the latest version of the application.

 ## Handling Port Conflicts

 If you see an error like this: